 There may be many factors that impact the engagement levels with your emails assuming that they are well crafted.
-For example, the times of other email campaigns, state of inboxes, etc. So testing is the only way to determine the best times and days of the week to deploy effective email marketing campaigns.
+For example, the times of other email campaigns, state of inboxes, etc. So testing is the only way to determine the best times and days of the week to deploy effective personalized email marketing campaigns.

 Bluewire Media tested various types of email content to see what led to the highest rates of opens and clicks.
 The found that templates and tools were the clear winners.

 Because giving something away for free reduces the friction involved in initiating engagement your audience.